ThePillenwerfer/dosbox-x-32-bit/README.md

 c:
 ```

-There is an embryonic Wiki for dosbox-x at https://github.com/Wengier/dosbox-x-wiki/wiki but it is primarily aimed at Windows users, though a lot of the information in it applies to whatever system it's running on.
+There is an embryonic Wiki for DOSBox-X at https://github.com/Wengier/dosbox-x-wiki/wiki but it is primarily aimed at Windows users, though a lot of the information in it applies to whatever system it's running on.

 # Printing